MarinaShmovganets/lighthouse/readme.md

 * **[Fluxguard](https://fluxguard.com/)** - Fluxguard provides website DOM change monitoring orchestrated with Google Puppeteer, and audited by Lighthouse.
 Fluxguard is a freemium product, with monthly monitoring of up to 75 pages for free.

 * **[Microlink](https://microlink.io)** — Microlink is a cloud browser as API.
 It offers Lighthouse reports on demand, making it easy to build any service on top.
-Similar functionality is available via the underlying open-source project called browserless.
+Similar functionality is available via the underlying open-source project named browserless.

 * **[Wattspeed](https://wattspeed.com/)** — Wattspeed is a free tool that generates snapshots - historical captures of your web pages that include Lighthouse scores, a list of technologies, W3C HTML validator results, DOM size, mixed content info, and more.